-The elementary school program offers students the opportunity to thrive in small classes of five to nine students; each classroom has a certified special education teacher and a classroom aide.
+The elementary school program offers students K-5 the opportunity to thrive in small classes of five to nine students.
+Each classroom has a certified special education teacher and a classroom aide.
 The elementary school's academic component differentiates subject areas in content and presentation to meet students' needs.
 The curriculum is created through research-based programs and aligned with PA core standards.
 Instruction is paced to accommodate students with language delays, and motor planning and processing difficulties.
-Instruction is offered in reading, math, language arts, health, handwriting, science, social studies, physical education, music, art, computer, library and life-centered skills.
-Students receive social skills training through direct instruction and throughout the school day via scripting, modeling and guided practice
+Instruction is driven by each student's individualized education plan (IEP).
+The school day consists of focus on language arts, math, science, physical education, health, music, art, social skills, as well as a variety of related services.
+Instruction is direct as well as delivered in small and large group formats.
 Within the classroom setting, each teacher is supported by a team of therapists who work with students individually, in small groups or on a consult basis.
-Other supports and services include school counseling, physical, occupational and speech-language therapies, behavior support, school psychology, reading support and school nursing.
+Other supports and services include school counseling, physical, occupational and speech-language therapies, behavior support, school psychology, reading support, and school nursing.